TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 Finally, let's say that we wanted to multiply all of the numbers in our `arr` together like this: `1 * 2 * 3 * 4 * 5`.
 First, we'd have to declare a variable `total` and initialize it to 1.
 Then, we'd iterate through the array with a `for` loop and multiply the `total` by the current number.

 But we don't actually need to do all of that, we have our `reduce` method that will do the job for us.
-Just like `.map()` and `.reduce()` it expects a callback function.
+Just like `.map()` and `.filter()` it expects a callback function.
 However, there are two key differences with this array method:

 - The callback function takes two arguments instead of one.
 The first argument is the `accumulator`, which is the current value of the result *at that point in the loop*.
 The first time through, this value will either be set to the `initialValue` (described in the next bullet point), or the first element in the array if no `initialValue` is provided.
 The second argument for the callback is the `current` value, which is the item currently being iterated on.